 way of injection.
 (Insulin is destroyed by stomach acid, so it can't be

-into the cause of has found a promising link between a viral infection and type-1 diabetes.
-In
+into the cause of has found a promising link between a viral infection and

-the virus.
+healthy children had the virus.
 This is certainly not conclusive evidence,

 there are no doubt other factors involved, but this discovery is a hopeful

-sign that one day early signs of risk can be identified and corrective measures taken before
+sign that one day early signs of risk can be identified and corrective

-type is more common?
+Which type is more

-diabetes, sometime called noninsulin-dependent diabetes mellitus (NIDDM) or
+sometime called noninsulin-dependent diabetes mellitus (NIDDM) or

 adult-onset diabetes, is by far the most common type.
 285 million people

 worldwide suffer from type-2 diabetes.
-India has the greatest number
+India has the greatest number with 50

-have type-2.
+type-2.
 It usually occurs later in life, typically after the age of 40

 (Though due to the dramatic increase in childhood obesity, many younger